SACGF/variantgrid_admin_docs/sequencing/sequencing_scans.md

 ## Task / Queues

+Scans can be triggered manually by clicking the "Scan Disk for Sequencing Data" button, or run on a schedule (see below)

+In both cases, a job is added to the *seqauto_single_worker* queue.
+There is only 1 worker for this queue, to ensure scans don't interfere with each other.

+If an auto scan is running, and you hit the "Scan" button, it'll trigger 2 manual scans once the auto scan is complete

+## Task / Queues

 Scanning is done as a [Celery](https://docs.celeryq.dev/en/stable/) task:

     seqauto.tasks.scan_run_jobs.scan_run_jobs

-When you click a the manual scan button, or a job is scheduled, it's added to the *seqauto_single_worker* queue.
-There is only 1 worker for this queue, to ensure scans don't interfere with each other.

 You can see whether this is running and has any jobs on the [Server Status](../admin/server_status.md) page